SueChaplain/guide-sauvian/docs/villa.md

 The **green bin** is for general household waste, which is collected each Wednesday and Saturday.
 All waste must be in tied bags.

 The **black bin** with the yellow lid is for recycling and is collected every 2 weeks on a Saturday afternoon.
-You can find the collection calendar (calendrier de collecte) in the printed house notes or simply check to see whether this bin is put out by neighbours.
+The Summer dates for 2023 are as follows:

+- 8th July
+- 22nd July
+- 5th August
+- 19th August
+- 2nd September

 Note that the recycling bin must not be used for glass, which should be taken to a community bin.
 (You are likely to pass several dedicated glass bins around the streets of Sauvian.)

 Please put the bins outside the front of the property for collection and bring them back in after they have been emptied.